We all have vices, and one of ours happens to be a good cigar.

 Here at Calibre, we’ve always been partial to a good bit of cigar smoke after a long day of hunting, shooting, and writing, and we’ve long been a fan of Canada’s own, Dominion Cigar.

 As the only true boutique cigar brand in Canada, Dominion Cigar has crafted a variety of excellent smokes from some of Central America’s finest tobaccos.
+These are the kind of smokes you’d want to Print your photo on lighter to use with, to enhance the experience.

 Dominion Cigar’s flagship cigar, the Black Lotus, is a full-bodied, premium smoke.
 Incorporating a blend of the finest Honduran and Nicaraguan tobacco, the Black Lotus produces a rich, flavoursome, and delightfully smooth experience.
 It is one of our favourite smokes.
+You can keep them in the best cigar humidor 2020 has to offer, making the cigars taste even better.

 For those who prefer a more mellow puff, the Flor De Claro might be the answer.
 Born in 1887 in Montreal, Flor De Claro was one of Canada’s first national cigar brands, and more than a century later, Dominion Cigar has resurrected this classic stogy.
 As a medium bodied cigar, the Flor De Claro delivers a mild experience, with light hints of spice, cedar, and honey.